cscjjk/cscjjk.github.io/index.md

 ## Brief introduction

-  I joined SYSU (School of Intelligent Systems Engineering) on July 2020,
+  I joined SYSU (School of Intelligent Systems Engineering) in July 2020,
-    as a member of *Hundred talents program of Sun Yat sen University*.
+    as a member of the *Hundred Talents Program of Sun Yat-sen University*.
-  Previously, I was a postdoc in HKU (2016-2018) and in HKUST (2018-2020).
+  Previously, I was a postdoc at HKU (2016-2018) and HKUST (2018-2020).

   I am most interested in solving open problems that have clean definitions in theoretical computer science.
 My current research area includes:
      - **Computational Geometry**